jrsorensen/cs-260-Fall-2023/README.md

 - **existing user** - Stores the workouts under the same username as used for login.
 - **Use MongoDB to store credentials** - Stores the username and their hashed password.
 - **Restricts functionality** - You cannot move to another page unless you have been properly authenitcated.

+## WebSocket deliverable

+For this deliverable I used webSocket to give users notifications when others login or register for the first time.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All logins display to others on the login page in real time.
+So if one person is about to login but someone does it before them, it will show that user two logged in or registered.